 The value of the seat itself can be thought of an investment as it can go up in value (with a rising tax burden) as well as down.

 As far as income for seat license holders who don’t run a node, the calculation is a little complicated.

 - During the first two years after mainnet launches, most of the state maintainer nodes will be run by the TEA Project team for security reasons.
 This period of time will allow community members to purchase seat licenses and earn from the collection pool even without running a node.

 - As we transition out of the locked period where only the TEA Project team can run nodes, we’ll start requiring community members who hold state maintainer seat licenses to actually run a node to earn from the collection pool.

-The dividend that TEA token holders get is only after all public service rewards have been paid out from the Harberger tax.
-If there’s nothing left after public service rewards have been paid, then TEA token holders will not receive a dividend for that round.
+The dividend that global token holders get is only after all public service rewards (e.g. remote attestation) have been paid out from the Harberger tax.
+If there’s nothing left after public service rewards have been paid, then global token holders will not receive a dividend for that round.

 Different Paths For Users to Follow

 There are 3 paths for each user to decide which is best for them.
 Running a node will not be an option until the platform matures, which would leave buying a seat license without running a node as the only available seat-related option.
 But Harberger Taxes are expensive and with all the self-valuations required will be a hassle to maintain.
 Other users who don’t want to deal with these issues can simply opt to hold global tokens.